Georges Jobé: Suzuki factory team

+500cc class

-Suzuki's decision to withdraw from the motocross world championships at the end of the 1983 season led Jobé to sign a contract to race for the Kawasaki factory racing team in the premier 500cc motocross world championship.
-The 1984 500cc Motocross World Championship featured one of the most talented field of competitors of the 1980s.
-Jobé was challenged by the powerful Honda HRC team of André Malherbe, David Thorpe and Eric Geboers as well as Yamaha's defending 500cc World Champion Håkan Carlqvist.
-The 1984 500cc championship is prominent for featuring all three of the previous year's world champions – Carlqvist (500cc), Jobé (250cc) and Geboers (125cc).
-Jobé fought Malherbe and Geboers in a tight points battle before finishing the season in second place, just 11 points behind Malherbe.
+Suzuki's decision to withdraw from the Motocross World Championships at the end of the 1983 season due to a worldwide economic recession led Jobé to sign a contract to race for the Kawasaki factory racing team in the premier 500cc motocross world championship.
+The 1984 500cc Motocross World Championship featured one of the most talented field of competitors of the 1980s including all three of the previous year's world champions – Håkan Carlqvist (500cc), Jobé (250cc) and Eric Geboers (125cc).
+Jobé was challenged by the powerful Honda HRC team of Malherbe, David Thorpe and Geboers as well as Yamaha's defending 500cc World Champion Carlqvist.
+Jobé fought Malherbe and Geboers in a tight points battle that would not be decided until the last race of the season in Italy where Malherbe succeeded in maintaining his points lead and clinched his third 500cc Motocross World Championship by just 11 points over Jobé.

 Jobé accomplished one of the most audacious passes in motocross history during the 1984 500cc British Motocross Grand Prix, held at Hawkstone Park, Shropshire, England.
 In 1984, the Hawkstone Park circuit included a large "double jump" (before they were customary on top motocross circuits).
 Few riders had the courage to attempt to clear the jump during practice, let alone during the actual race.
 However, during the second race of the Grand Prix, Jobé passed rival André Malherbe by clearing the double jump, physically jumping over his rival in the process.
 Photographer Nick Haskell captured the moment, and the image of Jobé flying over Malherbe with spectators cheering in the background, is considered by motorsports journalists to be one of the most iconic images of Grand Prix motocross racing.

 Jobé represented Belgium at the 1984 International Six Days Trial (ISDT) in Holland.
 The International Six Days Trial, now known as the International Six Days Enduro, is a form of off-road motorcycle Olympics which is the oldest annual competition sanctioned by the FIM dating back to 1913.

-He dropped to fourth in the 1985 500cc motocross world championship behind the powerful factory Honda team of Thorpe, Malherbe and Geboers.
-The 1986 500cc World Championship was a repeat of the previous season with Jobé placing fourth behind the factory Honda trio but, the championship was one of the most dramatic in motocross history as, the top four riders finished the season with just 20 points separating them.
-Thorpe won the title with 316 points, while Jobe had 296 points.